jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D24R1
 Worked on two state FSM and the simple game agent FSM today.
 Two state is finshed but needs testing.
 The simple game agent needs a few additinal methods programmed.

+###D25R1
+Quarter of the way done with the challenge!
+Finished the two state FSM today.
+Started design for a two agent FSM to display autonomous behavior using state transitions.